ygorrodrigues/wexproject/README.md

 - [REST API Best Practices](https://restfulapi.net/)

 ## TODO
-- Review error response for exchange rate not found in 6 months
-- Review unit tests
-- Revalidated purchase description to a max of 50 chars and add unit test
-- Revalidated amount: must be a valid positive amount rounded to the nearest cent and add unit test
-- Handle future dates from transaction date (should handle past also? i think not)
-- Add controller unit tests
+- Review controller unit tests
-- Move call to api on exchange rate service to a new exchange rate repository
-- Add repository unit tests
-- Add and/or verify test fixtures for currencies, with some that has within 6 months and others dont
+- Add and/or verify test fixtures for currencies, with some that has within 6 months and others dont in the integration test
-- Integration tests using the api
+- Integration tests using the api?
 - Review how to be a production ready